IbzanHyena/blog.ibzan.co.uk/articles/2023-05-30-neural-network-in-j.md

 A lot of the time, these outputs are run through something like the [logistic function][logistic] to normalise them into the 0&ndash;1 range (and, as we will see later, I chose not to bother, for simplicity).

-So, to evaluate the performance of our model &mdash; there are a few typically-used metrics.
+So, to evaluate the performance of our model&mdash;there are a few typically-used metrics.
 I will be using accuracy.
 While it has its flaws, it is easy to understand for a basic project like this.